 How Thera tears and Refresh Optive Advance Compare – A Quick Round-up

 Immediate and long-lasting relief to dry eyes is Thera tears’ creed.
 It is packaged in 2 different sizes the consumer can choose from.
-One disadvantage with the convenient, multi-use bottle is t the risk of contamination.
+One disadvantage of the convenient, multi-use bottle is t the risk of contamination.
 Proper handling is crucial.

 Thera tears’ unique vanishing preservative changes into harmless components (oxygen and water) when it makes contact with the tear film.
 This makes it a relatively safe preservative.
 In addition, the other non-active ingredients in Thera tears ensure the solution is hypotonic (having a low osmotic pressure).
-This reduces the concentration or saltiness of the tears (osmolarity), which is an important function since hyperosmolarity (high salt concentration) is common in most forms of the dry eye syndrome and damages eye cells if it stays unchecked.
+This reduces the concentration or saltiness of the tears (osmolarity), which is an important function since hyperosmolarity (high salt concentration) is common in most forms of dry eye syndrome and damages eye cells if it stays unchecked.

 - Variety of bottle sizes to choose from

 - Vanishing preservatives is safe but cheaper than having no preservatives

 - Multi-use bottles can be easily contaminated.

 - A vanishing preservative is not a guaranteed no-preservative